cran/EDOIF/README.md

 Mean Diff:20.890780 95CI:[ 19.079287,22.625807]

 ```
+For more examples, please see the vignettes in this <a href="https://cran.r-project.org/package=EDOIF"> link </a>.

 Citation
 ----------------------------------------------------------------------------------
-Chainarong Amornbunchornvej, Navaporn Surasvadi, Anon Plangprasopchok, and Suttipong Thajchayapong (2019).
-A nonparametric framework for inferring orders of categorical data from category-real ordered pairs. arXiv preprint arXiv:1911.06723. <a href="https://arxiv.org/abs/1911.06723">link</a>
+Amornbunchornvej, Chainarong, Navaporn Surasvadi, Anon Plangprasopchok, Suttipong Thajchayapong.
+"A nonparametric framework for inferring orders of categorical data from category-real pairs."
+Heliyon 6, no. 11 (2020): e05435, ISSN 2405-8440,
+<a href="https://doi.org/10.1016/j.heliyon.2020.e05435">https://doi.org/10.1016/j.heliyon.2020.e05435.</a> <a href="https://arxiv.org/abs/1911.06723">arXiv</a>

 Contact
 ----------------------------------------------------------------------------------